rossgk2/masks2Contours/README.md

 1. Install [Eidolon](https://github.com/ericspod/Eidolon).
 2. Download this project, and then place the masks2ContoursScripts subdirectory from this project inside the Eidolon folder.
-3. Start Eidolon, click File -> Open Script, navigate to inside masks2ContoursScripts, and click on masks2ContoursEidolonScript.
+3. Start Eidolon, click `File` -> `Open Script`, navigate to inside masks2ContoursScripts, and click on `masks2ContoursEidolonScript`.

 ## Differences between this Python port and the MATLAB original